Tony Fadell: Nest Labs, Inc.

-While building his energy-efficient home near Lake Tahoe in California, Fadell searched for a thermostat and was frustrated by the limited features, high cost and lack of energy efficiency gains provided by available devices.
-After he left Apple, he spent time around the world and realized people everywhere were having similar energy saving dilemmas as he was in his Tahoe house.
-Fadell developed the business plan for Nest while living in Paris.
+Fadell developed the business plan for Nest while living in Paris in 2009.

 Together with Matt Rogers, a former Apple colleague, he set out to redesign the traditional thermostat.
-In May 2010, Fadell and Rogers co-founded Nest Labs in Palo Alto, CA. Nest Labs, or Nest, a company that designs and manufactures a sensor-driven, Wi-Fi-enabled, learning programmable thermostat, was acquired by Google in January 2014 for $3.2B.
-Fadell announced his resignation from Nest on June 3, 2016.
+In May 2010 Fadell and Rogers co-founded Nest Labs in Palo Alto, CA. Nest announced its first product, the Nest Learning Thermostat, in October 2011.
+Nest was acquired by Google in January 2014 for $3.2B.
+Fadell announced his resignation as CEO of Nest on June 3, 2016.